richpl/PyBasic/README.md

 >
 ```

-It is also possible to use **ON GOSUB** to perform a conditional subroutine call of sorts (see Ternary Functions below).
+It is also possible to use **ON GOSUB** to perform a conditional subroutine call (see Ternary Functions below).

 ```
 > 10 LET I = 10